justarandomgeek/vscode-factoriomod-debug/README.md

 ## But i'm different

 If you happen to have a different setup and cannot put the repository in it's default location clone it to wherever you want (the folder does not have to be called `lua` anymore at that point) and then configure the `Lua.runtime.plugin` setting.
 The file name of the plugin entrypoint is `plugin.lua`.
 It can be a relative path from the root of the workspace directory.
+(Best would be to do this per workspace for security.)

 ### But i'm also very new